With Confidence: 2022: Tours and Breakup

-From May to June of 2022, With Confidence supported Stand Atlantic on their F.E.A.R.
+From May to June 2022, With Confidence supported Stand Atlantic on their F.E.A.R.
 World Tour.
 Later that fall, the band joined Real Friends on their North American tour.
 Ahead of the tour's start, the band announced on social media that they were to break up after the tour and a small run of shows in Australia.

 Style and influences

 AllMusic biographer Neil Z. Yeung wrote that the band "carries the blink-182 torch of pop-punk."

-With Confidence have cited influences from bands The Dangerous Summer, Kings of Leon, Blink-182, The Wonder Years, The Strokes, and La Dispute on their Facebook.
-Along with Blink-182, All Time Low, Red Hot Chili Peppers, and The Dangerous Summer mentioned in their interview with Beers with the Band on YouTube.
+With Confidence have cited influences from bands the Dangerous Summer, Kings of Leon, Blink-182, the Wonder Years, the Strokes, and La Dispute on their Facebook.
+Along with Blink-182, All Time Low, Red Hot Chili Peppers, and the Dangerous Summer mentioned in their interview with Beers with the Band on YouTube.

 The band uses mental health as theme throughout their debut album, as shown in songs such as "Voldemort".